-An appeal from an administrative agency decision, also referred to as a “30A appeal,” or a request for “judicial review of an administrative agency decision,” is what you file in the Superior Court when you want a judge to review a final decision made by a state agency.
-The decisions that a judge can review under 30A must have been made by a state agency in an “adjudicatory proceeding.”
+An appeal from an administrative agency decision, also called a 30A appeal, or a request for judicial review of an administrative agency decision, is what you file in the Superior Court when you want a judge to review a final decision made by a state agency.
+The decisions that a judge can review under 30A must have been made by a state agency in what’s called an adjudicatory proceeding.

-As described in the statute G.L. c.
-30A, § 14 , the review is conducted by the judge, without a jury, and is limited to the facts that were on the record during the administrative hearing.
-Typically, the judge does not hear testimony or consider new evidence, and reviews only what happened at the administrative hearing by looking at the administrative record.
+As described in G.L. c.
+30A, § 14, the review is conducted by the judge, without a jury, and is limited to the facts that were on the record during the administrative hearing.
+Typically, the judge doesn’t hear testimony or consider new evidence, and reviews only what happened at the administrative hearing by looking at the administrative record.
 If you request a transcript of the hearing, the judge can review the transcript as well.

 Decisions that can be appealed under 30A

 The type of agency decisions that can be reviewed by the Superior Court is generally established by the statute or regulation governing a specific case.
 For example, the Superior Court has authority to review decisions from the Department of Children and Families (DCF), the Board of Appeal of Motor Vehicle Liability Policies and Bonds, the Department of Transitional Assistance (DTA), and the MassHealth Board of Hearings.